Photostat copy of diaries of Benjamin Bennett Leane, 1915 - Part 22

 At least that is what it looks

-Like to us, the poor victims.
+like to us, the poor victims.

-Occassionally one of our own
+Occasionally one of our own

 shells will get fired and